Trigeminal neuralgia symptoms may include one or more of these patterns:

 - Pain focused in one spot or spread in a wider pattern

-- Attacks becoming more frequent and intense over time
+- Attacks that become more frequent and intense over time

 When to see a doctor